Alexa173/CS-499/README.md

 The following sections contain Artifact One, Two, and Three.
 Following each section will contain a link to the artifact, the enhancements that were performed, the final product, and a narrative reflecting on the enhancement process.

 ### 3. Code Review
 This section contais my code review video.
 This is the first milestone.
+This project is aligned with the course outcome:

+- Design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts.

 Here is a link to the video.

 [Code Review Video]()